Police Battalion 45: Background and formation

 The German Order Police (uniformed police) was a key instrument of the security apparatus of Nazi Germany.
 During the prewar period, SS chief Heinrich Himmler and Kurt Daluege, chief of the Order Police, cooperated in transforming the police force of the Weimar Republic into militarised formations ready to serve the regime's aims of conquest and racial annihilation.
 Police troops were first formed into Order Police battalions for the 1939 invasion of Poland, where they were deployed for security and policing purposes, also taking part in executions and mass deportations.

 Twenty-three Order Police battalions were slated to take part in the 1941 invasion of the Soviet Union, known as Operation Barbarossa.
 Nine were attached to security divisions of the Wehrmacht.
 Two battalions were assigned to support the Einsatzgruppen, the mobile death squads of the SD, and Organisation Todt, the military construction group.
 Twelve were formed into regiments, three battalions each, and designated as Police Regiments Centre, North, South, and Special Purpose.
 The goals of the police battalions were to secure the rear by eliminating the remnants of the enemy forces, guarding the prisoners of war, and protecting the lines of communications and captured industrial facilities.
 Their instructions also included, as Daluege stated, the "combat of criminal elements, above all political elements".

 Along with Police Battalions 303 and 314, Police Battalion 45 was assigned to Police Regiment South.
-The regiment was placed under the command of Hermann Franz, a career policeman who had previously served in the Order Police in the occupied Poland.
+The regiment was placed under the command of Hermann Franz, a career policeman who had previously served in the Order Police in occupied Poland.
 When the regiment crossed the German-Soviet border, it came under the control of Friedrich Jeckeln, the Higher SS and Police Leader (HSS-PF) for Army Group South in Ukraine.